-Judy, I have read and reread Is There Any Ice Cream?
+"Judy, I have read and reread Is There Any Ice Cream?
 Very moving!!
-Your words impacted me because I have family members who have experienced this issue.
+Your words impacted me because I have family members who have experienced this issue."

 Larry L. Burda, caregiver and friendly support for caregivers

-Finished your book at 5:00 AM this morning!
+"Finished your book at 5:00 AM this morning!
 It was so interesting.
 Thanks for sharing your journey.
-May God bless and give you strength to continue.
+May God bless and give you strength to continue."

 Kathryn, Judy's childhood babysitter